 Like you, the primary tenant is going to be away from home for a limited period of time—perhaps several months or more.
 In this situation, you’re subletting the apartment from the primary tenant.
 If one of your possessions is stolen during this time, you’re not protected by the primary tenant’s insurance.

 Am I covered by the landlord’s insurance when subletting?

 Landlord insurance is designed specifically from the landlord’s point of view.
 All landlords need it, but it’s not enough to help protect renters.

 Landlord insurance usually covers property damage and liability.
 It comes in handy against such things as fire, wind damage, and lightning strikes to the house or apartment building.
 Sometimes the coverage includes any other buildings on the property, such as a garage.

-Landlord insurance also protects the landlord in case a tenant is injured.
-If the injury is the landlord’s fault, their insurance can help with medical bills, legal fees, and various other costs that a court may require they pay.
+Landlord insurance could also protects the landlord in case a tenant is injured.
+If the injury is the landlord’s fault, their insurance could help with medical bills, legal fees, and various other costs that a court may require they pay.

 However, landlord insurance doesn’t cover a renter’s personal belongings.
 Landlord insurance might pay for the cost of repairs related to the burglary: for example, a broken door lock.
 But it won’t usually pay for the replacement of your stolen items or vandalized property.

 Whether you’re renting from the landlord or subletting, if you’re worried about losing personal property to theft or damage, you should consider purchasing renters insurance.